tschie/fxibit/README.md

 ## How it works

-Fxibit loads your runnable jars from its apps directory using a dynamic classloader.
-When you select an app, Fxibit launches the app and embeds its scene in Fxibit's scene.
+Fxibit loads your runnable jars from its apps directory using a URL classloader.
+When you select an app, Fxibit launches the app in the background and embeds its scene into an Fxibit tab.

 ## Features